TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 The ultimate collection of scripts for YouTube-DL.

-Associated Reddit /r/Datahoarder post: [Here for 1.0.0](https://redd.it/dwhvq6) and [Here for 2.0.0](https://redd.it/h7q4nz).
+Associated Reddit /r/Datahoarder post: [Here for 2.0.0](https://redd.it/h7q4nz) and [Here for 1.0.0](https://redd.it/dwhvq6).

 ## Features:

 - [Copylefted libre software](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts) (AGPLv3+ licensed)
-- Download content in the best possible quality
+- Download content in the best possible quality, better than every other software, period.
 - Download all kind of content: channels, playlists and individual videos
 - Download audio only content, in the best possible quality
 - Content separated in two to be easier to archive